onap/ccsdk-oran/docs/guide/developer-guide.rst

 -------------

 There are two configuration files for A1 Policy Management Service, *config/application_configuration.json* and *config/application.yaml*
-The first (*config/application_configuration.json*) contains configuration needed by the application, such as which near-RT-RICs, controller, or DMaaP topic to use (deprecated).
+The first (*config/application_configuration.json*) contains configuration needed by the application, such as which near-RT-RICs, or controller to use.
+DMaaP topic can also be configured, but is deprecated.
 The second (*config/application.yaml*) contains logging and security configurations.

-For more information about these configuration files can be found as comments in the sample files provided with the source code, or on the `ONAP wiki <https://wiki.onap.org/display/DW/O-RAN+A1+Policies+in+ONAP+Jakarta>`_
+For more information about these configuration files can be found as comments in the sample files provided with the source code, or on the `ONAP wiki <https://wiki.onap.org/display/DW/O-RAN+A1+Policies+in+ONAP+Kohn>`_

 Static configuration - Settings that cannot be changed at runtime (*application.yaml*)
 --------------------------------------------------------------------------------------